svtk/kotlin-swift-interopedia/docs/functions/DSL.md

 ## DSL

-TL;DR: DSLs in Kotlin are not DSLs in Swift.
-More specifically, functions with receivers were generated, it does not look as convenient as we would like.
+DSLs in Kotlin are not DSLs in Swift.
+More specifically, functions with receivers were generated, but it does not look as convenient as we would like.

 ### Explanations